"SET YOUR SIGHTS ON THE HEIGHTS"

 Before starting with anti-reflective coating, we must understand the problem with reflections.
 Perfect vision is achieved when light enters the cornea and lands on the back of the retina.

-Reflections on glasses prevent light from entering the eye.
+Reflections on glasses prevent light from entering the cornea.
 What we perceive as "glare" is actually light bouncing off of our lenses – which blocks our vision.

-Even while wearing glasses at night just to watch tv, there is a lot of reflections that block our vision.
+Even while wearing glasses at night just to watch tv, reflections prohibit our vision.

-Anti-reflective coatings remove this glare so we can see clearly.
+Anti-reflective coatings remove the "glare" so we can see clearly.
 Also, it allows others to see our eyes instead of a large white reflection, which is helpful for photos and video conference calls.

 Ultimate Anti-Reflective ★★★★